KeeganJones1995/SmithJonesCribbage/README.md

 Do not hit lets play until both people are at the start screen.
 WORK IN PROGRESS
 ***Disclaimer***
 This is NOT a finished product.
 This is up to display what I have done so far.
 As of September 23rd 2019, I am close to finishing but still have a few bugs to fix and a few minor features to implement.
-As hte game play is working as I want i to but I am hung up on this bug causing the browser to become unresponsive when the game transitions rounds.
+The game play is working as I want it to but I am hung up on this bug causing the browser to become unresponsive when the game transitions rounds.
-Such as:
+Other things still to be done are:
 -fix bug causing browser to become non-responsive upon starting of a new round of play -reduce/eliminate global variables
 -work on connectivity issues(e.g. user discconnects mid game etc.)